zabokaa/GreenUnity/README.md

 # :purple_circle: *GreenUnity* :purple_circle:

+Welcome to GreenUnity's homepage – the heart of our community garden.
+Discover a space where nature and community intertwine, offering hands-on gardening experiences, educational opportunities, and a sense of belonging.
+The homepage is the gateway to a thriving community committed to sustainable living and shared knowledge.
+Explore the value of being a part of GreenUnity, where you can cultivate not only plants but also lasting connections and a richer understanding of the environment.

 ![mockup landingpage](./assets/img/readme-img/mockup_home.png?raw=true "image of mockup home screen for different devices")

-🌱 Deployed page can be found [here](https://zabokaa.github.io/GreenUnity/) 🍃
+🌱 The deployed page can be found [here](https://zabokaa.github.io/GreenUnity/) 🍃

 ## Table of Contents